 You can start Joseph’s Coat with cuttings, too.
 Take a snip off of the tip of a stem, perhaps when you are pruning during late summer.
 Place the tip in water until roots begin to take.
 Transplant your new little start in a sunny location.
 Or, if you have a short growing season in a cooler region, save yourself the trouble of seeds and fragile transplants.
-Select a more mature transplant from a nursery.
+Select a more mature transplant from a nursery or purchase it here.

 Supply your Joseph’s Coat plant with rich, organic soil.
 It will respond well if you feed it a liquid fertilizer, like fish emulsion, every two or three weeks.
 This plant will require plenty of water, too.
 An inch of water every week will keep your plant happy.

 Joseph’s Coat will grow large and bushy, which if fine for many gardeners.
 Some gardeners prefer to prune this plant, though.
 You should only have to prune once during late summer to keep new growth in check.

 Joseph’s Coat is a pest resistant plant that is easy to maintain.
 However, it will not tolerate drought well, and it will also drown with soggy feet.
 Water regularly to maintain the moisture level in the soil around this plant to keep it healthy and strong throughout the growing season.

 ‘Party Time’ is an undeniably jubilant!
 This tall variety thrives in shade and boasts a colorful contrast of deep pink and green.
 This plant is a fun and vibrant accent in your garden.
 The picture above is this variety.

 ‘Red Carpet’ is an elegant ground covering variety.
 It will grow to between 10 and 14 inches tall.
 It will show its brightest colors in full sun during the spring and the fall.